utdata/rwd-mastery-assignments/skittles/README.md

 - Start a new Workbench workflow and title it **YourName - Skittles**.
 - Start a new tab and use **Import from URL** and name it `Import`.
 - Enter this URL.
-Make sure you copy the whole URL if it scrolls of the screen:
+Make sure you copy the whole URL if it scrolls off the screen:

 ``` text
 https://docs.google.com/spreadsheets/d/1JHS1yIbbVg7lUZzTMzJIlQGaZsEzWtNuM9_xKGHOknk/gviz/tq?tqx=out:csv